xiix0/scam/README.md

-Let me put it this way: today is going to be a learning experience.
+A visit to a strange place will bring fresh work.